rzumer/dez80/README.md

 * Standard Z80 instruction decoding
 * Implementation-independent data structures to facilitate handling of decoded instructions
-* Decomposition of instructions into operations with fixed clock cycle costs
 * Format handlers for displaying instructions and their individual components

 ## Use Cases